ggoforth/gac/js-day1.md

 inside the array.

-The only special thin you need to know about these indexes is that they are zero based index.
+The only special thin you need to know about these indexes is that they are zero based.
 IE The first item in an array is stored in index `0`, the second in index `1`, etc...

 ```javascript